 For your own health and well-being, it’s important to see a health care provider as soon as you start to experience symptoms after an accident.
 But it’s also important to do that in the event you have to make a claim to get your medical costs paid.
 Some types of injuries don’t show up on x-rays, and if you didn’t immediately seek medical attention, insurance companies will dispute your claim even though your pain and suffering is very real.

-At Staver Accident Injury Lawyers, P.C., we’ve helped countless people injured by auto collisions to receive compensation for medical bills, lost wages, pain and suffering, disfigurement and disability, and loss of normal life.
+At Staver Accident Injury Lawyers, P.C., we’ve helped countless people injured in car accidents to receive compensation for medical bills, lost wages, pain and suffering, disfigurement and disability, and loss of normal life.
 We talk daily to people just like you, who have been told by insurance companies that their injuries are all in their head, or try to deny that they were caused by your accident.
 We can help you document your injuries and connect them to your accident so that you can obtain the compensation Illinois law says you should have.
-Call our Chicago car accident lawyers free consultation today.
+Call our lawyers for a free consultation today.

 Common Car Accident Injuries